-COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Journalism 1 305000CW This course introduces students to basic reporting and news writing skills, including interviewing, researching, and maintaining accuracy.
+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Yearbook Production 305400CW This is an elective course for students who have successfully completed English 1 and who show outstanding skills in writing, design, or photography.
+The program includes staff organization, ad sales, and business management, feature writing, layout and design, photography, and the publication process.
+Students will refine skills as they produce a school yearbook.
+This course does not take the place of any required English course.
+Successful completion of English 1 and Instructor Approval via Application process 9-12 1 Yearbook Production 2 Successful completion of Yearbook Production 1 and Instructor Approval via Application process 10-12 1 Journalism 1 305000CW This course introduces students to basic reporting and news writing skills, including interviewing, researching, and maintaining accuracy.
 It requires both in-class and out-of-classroom reporting and writing assignments.
 In this course, students will study the principles and practices of journalism as well as journalism's role and impact in a democratic society.
 Class discussions will address historical development and future of the field, including new technologies and changing strategies.
 Techniques, methods, and models guiding the contemporary practice of journalism will be given particular emphasis.
-None 9-12 1 Journalism 2 305100CW This course is a continuation of Journalism 1.
-Students continue to learn basic reporting and news writing skills, including interviewing, researching, and maintaining accuracy.
+None 9-12 1 Journalism 2 This course introduces students to basic reporting and news writing skills, including interviewing, researching, and maintaining accuracy.
 It requires both in-class and out-of-classroom reporting and writing assignments.
 In this course, students will study the principles and practices of journalism as well as journalism's role and impact in a democratic society.
+Class discussions will address historical development and future of the field, including new technologies and changing strategies.
 Techniques, methods, and models guiding the contemporary practice of journalism will be given particular emphasis.
-Successful completion of Journalism 1 9-12 1 Leadership Development 517800CW The purpose of this course is to help students develop leadership skills necessary for success in business and industry.
-Concepts for the course include goal setting, motivation, team building, time management, problem solving, conflict resolution, communication, ethics, and diversity.
-Application, Interview, and teacher recommendation 9-12 1 ACT/SAT Critical Reading/Math Prep 359791CW This elective course is designed to provide students additional practice in skills needed on the critical reading portion of the SAT.
-Skills such as identifying the author's purposes, analyzing the text to demonstrate comprehension, understanding the structure and function of sentences in a text, and determining the meaning of words in context will be covered.
+Successful completion of Journalism 1 9-12 1

+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Leadership Development Application, Interview, and teacher recommendation 9-12 1 ACT/SAT Critical Reading/Math Prep 359791CW This elective course is designed to provide students additional practice in skills needed on the critical reading portion of the SAT.
+Skills such as identifying author's purposes, analyzing the text to demonstrate comprehension, understanding the structure and function of sentences in a text, and determining the meaning of words in context will be covered.
 Additionally, students will receive information on test-taking strategies and time management.
 This course does not take the place of any required English course.
-Any student who plans on attending a 4 year college or university 9-12 1 Advanced Composition 303000CW This elective course focuses on preparation for college level academic writing.
-The emphasis of the content is on the use of logic as the basis for composing clear, cohesive, coherent, and grammatically correct prose and text.
-Through the writing process students will learn to locate and use research materials, properly cite references using the MLA method, compose drafts, proofread drafts, use feedback, critique writing, revise and edit writing and prepare a final paper submission.
-Successful completion of English 1 9-12 I
+Any student who plans on attending a 4 year college or university 9-12 1 Teacher Cadet 570500CW The main goal of this course is to expose students to the career of teaching in all of its varied forms.
+This is accomplished by student questioning, observation of the classroom at all levels, and student participation in the classroom at the level of their choice.
+Students who take this course will be encouraged to look at education as a potential career opportunity.
+This course carries a dual credit weighting.
+Application, Interview, and Teacher recommendation 11-12 1 Teacher Cadet 2: Educational Psychology Successful Completion of Teacher Cadet 1, as well as Application, Interview, and Teacher recommendation 12 1